 Saturday morning, back home in California, I was up early.
 (My brain was still on Eastern time.)
 I made some coffee and got to work.
 By the end of the day, I’d built an editorial calendar and written two press releases, two blog posts, and a newsletter.
 And in doing so, I’d come up with ways to incorporate many of the things I’d learned at Content Marketing World This was my hare brain in action.
 My tortoise brain had come up with ideas for applying my new learnings, and my hare brain organized and executed.

 But to get to the tortoise brain, I had to get out of my usual work environment.
 As I mentioned, I work in a noisy, open office full of distractions and interruptions.
-Cleese advised us to “get away from interruptions and see what happens.“ That Saturday morning, I was in the peace and quiet of my own home, the only noises the clacking of keys and the snoring of the cat next to me.
+Cleese advised us to “get away from interruptions and see what happens.“ That Saturday morning, I was in the peace and quiet of my own home, the only noises the clacking of keys and the snoring of my cat next to me.
 And I got more done in one day than I normally could in a week at the office.

 I’ve written before about the value of left brain/right brain switching, but now I’m going to make an effort to practice switching between my hare brain and my tortoise mind, and find ways to create my own tortoise enclosure more often.
 I just bought copies of Hare Brain, Tortoise Mind for myself and my team.
 Who knows what ideas will come?
 I look forward to finding out.

 I can't believe it's been a year since my last post.
 I should be flogging myself, atoning for my sins against content creation.
 Or should I?